 One of the ways the garden has already celebrated nature and biodiversity this year was to hold the Big Botanics BioBlitz.
 A day for our visitors, enthusiasts and local experts to come together and discover the Gardens wildlife.
 This was the fifth BioBlitz to be run by the Botanics.
 We have previously explored the wildlife of our regional gardens at Logan Botanic Garden in 2014, followed by Dawyck Botanic Garden in 2015 and Benmore Botanic Garden in 2016.
 We began our BioBlitz journey in 2013 in Edinburgh when we recorded 556 species on the longest day of the year.

 Out of a grand total of 332 species found on the 8th/9th of June, we had 20 new records for the Garden.
 But which one is the 1000th?
 Keep reading and you’ll find out!

-The start of the ‘days’ event actually took place the evening before when a small group of visitors were taken on a wild walk through the gardens looking for creatures that come out at night: Botanics Wild.
+The start of the BioBlitz actually took place the evening before when a small group of visitors were taken on a wild walk through the gardens looking for creatures that come out at night: Botanics Wild.
 And they weren’t disappointed…

 The grounds were covered in young frogs (careful steps were taken!).
-Two tawny owls filled the skies with there well known hoots.
+Two tawny owls filled the skies with their well-known hoots.
 Various types of moths started to frequent the light traps.
 There was evidence that the resident badgers had been out and about with a snuffle mark or two.
-And they even had several types of bats circaling overhead.
-We would like to thank Graeme Wilson, manager of the Wildlife Information Centre and Natalie Todman of Lothian Bat Group for sharing their expertise and enthusiasm which helped to make the night a truely magical experience.
+And they even had several types of bats circling overhead.
+We would like to thank Graeme Wilson, manager of The Wildlife Information Centre and Natalie Todman of Lothian Bat Group for sharing their expertise and enthusiasm which helped to make the night a truly magical experience.

 At the crack of dawn our second Botanics Wild event took place focusing mostly on birds and wildflowers.
 The extremely knowledgeable Rik Morely of Wester Hailes Wildlife assisted the group is seeing some of the 32 bird species recorded that day.
-He had some extremely interesting stories about dunnocks too!
 The group also enjoyed wildflower highlights from our own fabulous garden guide Cathy Bell and had the opportunity to learn about foraging with Ian Edwards.

 And now back to the important announcement…

-The 20 new species found at the Big Botanics BioBlitz included 3 hymenoptera, 2 lacewings, 3 spiders, 5 bugs, 3 beetles, 2 flies/bark-flies and 2 moths.
-The first to be recorded, making it the 1000th record for the Garden, is the campion moth.
+The 20 new species found at the Big Botanics BioBlitz included 3 bees and wasps, 2 lacewings, 3 spiders, 5 bugs, 3 beetles, 2 flies/bark-flies and 2 moths.
+The first to be recorded, making it the 1000th record for the Garden, was the campion moth.

-Thank you to all our helpers, volunteers, staff and friends for making the Big Botanics BioBlitz such a sucess.
-We would really like to do more events of this type in the future so please follow our Botanics Stories, Twitter and Instagram feeds for wildlife news @rbgenature.
-And please hashtag any wildlife you find in the Garden #rbgenature.
+Thank you to all our helpers, volunteers, staff and friends for making the Big Botanics BioBlitz such a success.
+We would really like to do more events of this type in the future so please follow our Botanics Stories, Twitter and Instagram feeds.